Internet help Information

 Links can be underlined, depending on your browser settings.
 When you highlight a link (or put your mouse pointer on it), the browser will display a URL (Uniform Resource Locator), which is a Web site's address, at the bottom of the browser screen.
 They usually begin with the "http://" (HyperText Transfer Protocol). -- I remembered it by thinking "Hurry To This Place" which is *NOT correct; just easy* (More URL protocols: "gopher://", "ftp://", "news://", "file://")

 When you follow a link, you can choose the "back" button of your browser's toolbar to return here.
 (Or right click the mouse and choose "back") You need to click "back" for each time you clicked on a link.
-If you get lost, you can type the URL in the text box, under the toolbar, where your browser says "Location:", "Go to:", "address:", or something similar; or choose "history" on the Explorer toolbar (on Explorer versions 4 and above, choose the small down arrow just to the right of the back button), then choose the URL, or page title.
+If you get lost, you can type the URL in the text box, under the toolbar, where your browser says "Location:", "Go to:", "address:", or something similar; or choose "history" on the Explorer toolbar (on some Explorer versions, choose the small down arrow just to the right of the back button), then choose the URL, or page title.
 The URL for this web page is: http://www.snowhawk.com/newbie.html

 The easy way to shorten your return, is to "bookmark" the Web page.
 To do this for Explorer, you choose "favorites" from the top toolbar, then choose "add favorites".
 Any time you wish to return to a Web site you have added to your favorites, you can choose "favorites"; then choose the title of the page or URL.
 (The title of this Web page is "Beginners & Internet Help Information by snowhawk".)